Going broke – it’s something that can happen to us all. It happened to me and this is the story of how it went down.

 Total Debt: $242,000

-Things were actually working out under this scenario for a very short while, but no perfect plan unfolds perfectly and I left myself practically no room for error.
+Things were actually working out under this scenario for a very short while, but no perfect plan unfolds perfectly and I left myself practically no margin for error.

 My peak income for this period was $72,000 from my main job in 2017, plus another $28,000 from rental income for a total of $100,000.

 Murphy’s Law states that “If anything can go wrong, it will”.
-And this is exactly what happened.
+And this is exactly what happened when I went broke.

 Career Crumbling